

 • Scholarships – Students are encouraged to check the Scholarships at Flinders page and apply for any scholarship for which they are eligible.

-Flinders University Rural Health SA (FURHSA)
+Flinders University Rural & Remote Health SA (FURRHSA) keyboard_arrow_up

 Through this practice, we bring new and exciting opportunities to actively engage and work with rural communities.

-Find out more about FURHSA
+Find out more about FURRHSA

-Flinders NT placements
+Flinders NT placements keyboard_arrow_up

 The Northern Territory offers unique placement experiences that pose both challenges and rewards for healthcare students.
 Placement sites vary from remote clinics and practices to large tertiary hospitals, and from isolated desert communities to the multi-cultural centres of Darwin and Alice Springs.